ded-ared/tech-writer/eos-settings.md

 Import the following to **Ublock**:
 https://easylist-downloads.adblockplus.org/cntblock.txt

-It kills all Yandex adds (including mail UI)
+It kills all Yandex adds (including that in the mail UI)

 ---